Facebook Pixel Code

 5. What kinds of tests are used to evaluate neck masses?
 Ultrasound is very effective at identifying lymph nodes, and cystic structures, and is the best method for evaluating the thyroid gland.
 CT scans are often used to examine the neck masses relationship to other structures in the neck, which is essential in surgical planning.
 Imaging will usually show if the neck mass exhibits more concerning features.
 Tissue biopsy can often be accomplished with a fine needle aspiration biopsy that is similar to getting an injection.
 Instead of injecting medicine, cells are removed with a very small needle.
 In some instances, a surgical biopsy may be recommended.

 6. What if it is cancer?
-In the setting of a head and neck malignancy, such as lymphoma or thyroid cancer, the patient’s best weapon is early diagnosis and treatment.
+In the setting of a head and neck cancer, such as lymphoma or thyroid cancer, the patient’s best weapon is early diagnosis and treatment.
 Malignancies of the head and neck have effective, well-established treatment protocols that regularly save lives and leave patients cancer free.
 If you have a concerning neck mass, it is imperative that you seek evaluation from a physician immediately.

 7. What if I have to have surgery?
 Surgery in the neck is typically a routine procedure with a relatively quick recovery when compared to common abdominal or pelvic procedures.
 Under the care of an experienced surgeon, many neck mass procedures can be safely conducted on an outpatient basis with a short-term recovery.
 Other surgeries will require an inpatient stay where patients can be observed to ensure a healthy recovery.